cryptocontrol/java-api/README.md

 // Connect to the CryptoControl API
 CryptoControlApi api = new CryptoControlApi("API_KEY");

-// Connect to a proxy server (to improve performance) that points to cryptocontrol.io CryptoControlApi proxyApi = new CryptoControlApi("API_KEY", "http://cryptocontrol_proxy/api/v1/public");
+// Connect to a self-hosted proxy server (to improve performance) that points to cryptocontrol.io CryptoControlApi proxyApi = new CryptoControlApi("API_KEY", "http://cryptocontrol_proxy/api/v1/public");

 // Get top crypto news